 Fill the pie tin with water and place it in the bottom of the box.

 Put the eggs in the box, next to the water.

 Plug the light in and turn it on.
 The light bulb will help to generate and maintain heat inside of the box.

-Wait 3 to 5 hours and check the thermometer.
+Wait three to five hours and check the thermometer.
 The temperature inside the box needs to be between 103 degrees and 106 degrees.
 If the temperature is below 103 degrees, air is getting into the box.
-More tape should be added to the glass and the socket, or you can switch to a higher wattage bulb.
+Add more tape to the glass and the socket, or you can switch to a higher wattage bulb.
 If the temperature is over 106 degrees, switch to a lower wattage bulb.

 Open the box every morning and turn the eggs over.
 Do it again in the evening.
 Turning the eggs helps the chick develop properly; each time you turn the egg, the chick readjusts its position.

 Check the water pan every day to make sure it does not run dry.